cheblin/AdHoc-protocol/README.md

 | `@D( dims_params )`  | All space for field items is allocated in advance at field initialization.
 Used in a case when the field is most likely to be completely filled with items.|
 | `@D_( dims_params )` | Space for items is allocated only when actually item inserted.
 Used for **sparse** arrays, when the array is most likely to be poorly filled. |

-Dimensions lengths are pass as annotation parameters and  separated with `|` Variable dimensions are denoted with the negative number which value is the maximum dimension length
+Dimensions lengths are pass as annotation parameters and  separated with `|`
+Variable dimensions are denoted with the negative number, which value is the maximum dimension length

 ```java
 class Server implements InCS, InCPP, InC {